Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 	- 27 transcribed recordings of samples of national, regional and commercial Australian talkback radio from 2004 to 2006.
 		- text: does not contain speaker information
 		- raw
-			- speaker information [Position+Number: Name, Gender]:
+			- Speaker Information [Type+Number: Name, Gender]:
-				- position
+				- Speaker Type
-					- presenter
+					- Presenter
-					- expert
+					- Expert
-					- caller
+					- Caller
-				- number
+				- Speaker Number
 					- order in which speakers appear in the file
-					- presenters, callers, and experts each get their own series of numbers
-						- ex: Presenter 1, Expert 1, Presenter 2, Caller 1, etc...
+						- the first presenter in a file is Presenter 1, the second presenter is Presenter 2, etc..
+				- Name
+					- ex: Simon Marnie
-				- name
+				- Gender
-				- gender
+					- M / F
 			- laughter <>
 			- overlapping speach (back channels) <>
 			- commas <,>